NERSC/sc22-dl-tutorial/README.md

 2021-11-10 02:42:43,786 - root - INFO -   Total validation time: 1.6387364864349365 sec
 ```
 Note that the batch size is set to a small value to tune the knobs at smaller scale.
 To have a better scaliing efficiency, we
- want to increase the per GPU compute intensity by increasing the per GPU batch size, which will be discussed in the following section.
+ want to increase the per GPU compute intensity by increasing the per GPU batch size.